followingthefasciaplane/blog/gym.md

 If you want to have an actual conversation about why I'm wrong, I'm genuinely interested in alternative perspectives, provided you can articulate them without resorting to tribal displays of dominance.
 I don't do any kind of fighting sports.
 You can probably beat my ass if you do MMA or something.
 We are typing on a computer.

 If you want to see photos of me, I don't really care enough to post them because I think it takes away from the point I'm trying to make.
-My Instagram is public however, and if you're reading this on GitHub, extremely easy for you to find.
-I don't really use it that much anymore because I'm kind of drifting off all socials, but I'll probably reply if you are particularly interesting.
+But here's an image of me attempting the Sergio Oliva pose from a progress posing video recently (I record this daily): https://imgur.com/a/lrClL96 - I think this photo is quite symbolic due to how goofy I look and it's ony my Desktop, so might aswell.

 *written by somebody deceptively well adjusted*